chutney-testing/chutney/GETTING_STARTED.md

 You can use a Javascript launcher such as [Volta](https://volta.sh/) to take care of **Node** and **Npm** by using the additional command line property: `-DuseExternalNpm=true`

 ## How to build

-* Build and install Chutney: `chutney/mvn clean install -DskipTests`
+* Build and install Chutney: `mvn clean install -DskipTests -f chutney/pom.xml`
-* Build and install kotlin-dsl: `kotlin-dsl/gradlew clean build -x test :chutney-kotlin-dsl:publishToMavenLocal`
+* Build and install kotlin-dsl: `cd kotlin-dsl && gradlew clean build -x test publishToMavenLocal`
-* Install local-api-insecure-jar: use install-local-api-unsecure-jar [run configuration](https://github.com/chutney-testing/chutney/blob/main/.idea/runConfigurations/install_local_api_unsecure_jar.xml)
+* Install local-api-insecure-jar: use install-local-api-unsecure-jar [run configuration](https://github.com/chutney-testing/chutney/blob/main/.idea/runConfigurations/install_local_api_unsecure_jar.xml) or manually run maven command with options in this file as arguments.
 * Build plugin: `idea-plugin/gradlew clean buildPlugin`

 ## Modules explanation

-* chutney: server with ui to show and execute scenario
+* chutney: server with ui to show and execute scenario with local-dev docker image
   * engine: Execution engine which sole responsibility is to execute scenarios and provide a report for each execution
   * packaging: default packaging used to start Chutney
   * server/server-core: Main module that